 Schools and colleges must not unlawfully discriminate against pupils because of their sex, race, disability, religion or belief, gender reassignment, pregnancy and maternity or sexual orientation (protected characteristics) And within this the Public Sector Equality Duty (PSED)- for state funded schools/colleges.
 Equality Act 2010: advice for schools - GOV.UK (www.gov.uk)

-Roles and responsibilities
+3. Roles and responsibilities

+Key personnel

-Key personnel The designated safeguarding lead (DSL) for child protection is Beverley Minor (Headteacher) Contact details: email: headteacher@stjamesacademy.co.uk Tel: 01924 251048 The deputy DSLs are Rebecca Dent (Deputy Head), Helen Lloyd (Learning Mentor), Timothy Wildey (Assistant H Jenny Butterworth (SENDCo) and Lauren McCarthy (Assistant Headteacher) eadteacher), Contact details: email: hlloyd@stjamesacademy.co.uk rdent@stjamesacademy.co.uk twildey@stjamesacademy.co.uk jbutterworth@stjamesacademy.co.uk lmccarthy@stjamesacademy.co.uk The nominated child protection governor is: Clair Watkins Contact details: email: criggstjames@stjamesacademy.co.uk Tel: 01924 251048 Mental health leads are Rebecca Dent & Helen Lloyd The RSHE Lead is: Beverley Minor (Headteacher) The Designated Teacher for CIC is: Helen Lloyd
+The designated safeguarding lead (DSL) for child protection is Beverley Minor (Headteacher)

+Contact details: email: headteacher@stjamesacademy.co.uk Tel: 01924 251048

+The deputy DSLs are Rebecca Dent (Deputy Head), Helen Lloyd (Learning Mentor), Timothy Wildey (Assistant Headteacher) and Jenny Butterworth (SENDCo).

+Contact details: email: hlloyd@stjamesacademy.co.uk twildey@stjamesacademy.co.uk jbutterworth@stjamesacademy.co.uk rdent@stjamesacademy.co.uk

+The nominated child protection governor is Claire Holding

+Contact details: email: criggstjames@stjamesacademy.co.uk Tel: 01924 251048

+Mental health leads are Rebecca Dent & Helen Lloyd The RSHE Lead is: Beverley Minor (Headteacher) The Designated Teacher for CIC is: Helen Lloyd

-All staff have a responsibility for Safeguarding no matter what their role.
-These are outlined clearly in Part One of Keeping Children Safe in Education (KCSIE) 2023 which has been issued to all staff.
+School staff have no role in investigating child protection concerns, this is a responsibility of children social care and police however all staff have a responsibility for Safeguarding no matter what their role.
+These are outlined clearly in the current Keeping Children Safe in Education (KCSIE) which has been issued to all staff.

 We will ensure that an appropriate senior member of staff, from the school leadership team, is appointed to the role of designated safeguarding lead.
 The designated safeguarding lead will take lead responsibility for safeguarding and child protection (including online safety).
 This will be explicit in the role holder's job description.
-We recognise this role carries a significant level of responsibility and they will have the appropriate status and authority within the school to carry out the duties of the post.
+This person will have the appropriate status and authority within the school to carry out the duties of the post.
 They will be given the time, funding, training, resources and support to provide advice and support to other staff on child welfare and child protection matters, to take part in strategy discussions and inter-agency meetings, and/or to support other staff to do so, and to contribute to the assessment of children.